nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `SummariseCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>

+The sequence diagram below shows the interactions between objects during the execution of a `summarise` command.

 When execute is called on the SummariseCommand object, there are multiple call back to self to anaylse and produce the result back to the Logic Manager.